"There's no place we won't go! ... except Offbrandia

 - Sphinx And The Cursed Mummy has a dog-man dressed like this, including the pith helmet, in Ancient Egypt.
 It probably doesn't bear thinking about.

-- Lara Croft from Tomb Raider puts a "feminine" touch to archaeologist.
+- Lara Croft from Tomb Raider puts a "feminine" touch to the Adventurer Archaeologist.

 - Uncharted has Drake in archaeologist gear.